-How good do things have to be?
 I bought a 99 cent shower curtain, mostly because the pattern/color was so right - and 10 months later it's still going and we are thinking of packing up.
 So a word to students and other transients - maybe the cheap colorful version will do you just fine for as long as you need it.

 Instead of paying big bucks for mattress cover for your kids that will get ripped or so nasty it is easier to trash than to save, try this.
 Go to your local dollar store and purchase a dollar shower curtain liner.
 Just stretch it over the mattress and tuck under.
-It is easy to wipe off or cheap enough to easily replace.

 Got an old shower curtain liner?
 Make baby bibs with it and save big!
 After sterilizing with diluted bleach, cut a rectangle slightly longer than would fit your baby depending on age, with a slight dip on the top edge for the neck.
-Flip up two extra inches to make a "crumb catcher."
-Now sew bias tape around the edges, leaving about 4 extra inches of bias tape on each edge of the neck for tie strings.
-It's much easier than it sounds!

 Now is the season for outdoor parties, graduations, etc. Instead of using paper tablecloths, use shower curtains from the dollar store.